kyldvs/books/README.md

 These are rough rankings of the series I've read:

 **If you are just getting into fantasy, I do not recommend following this list.
-See the getting started ranking.**
+See the getting started ranking below.**

 1. The Wheel of Time (Fantasy, very long and epic series) [complete]
 2. Kingkiller Chronicles (Fantasy, great storytelling) [incomplete]